 Two things can happen if your child gets in an accident in your car.
 If they have coverage under your insurance, then there is nothing to worry about.
 The insurance company then takes care of the rest.
 You may have to shell out for your deductibles, but that is that.
 However, if you excluded them from your coverage, it is a whole other story.
 If your child is found at fault, you may have to shoulder all costs.
 This means you have to pay for the damages out of your own pocket.
 In addition, your child can face legal action against them.

 On the other hand, maybe your child does not live with you.
 Maybe they just borrowed your car while they were visiting.
 If this is the case and they get in an accident, you should have nothing to worry about as well.
-Your insurance coverage stays intact even when they drive.
+Your insurance coverage stays intact even when you drive.
 This is because they are technically also borrowing your car insurance.
 There may still be some consequences when this happens, of course.
 If you make a claim after this accident, then your premium will also rise when you renew.
 The same goes for other short-time borrowers of your car.

 When it comes to children, safety is a top priority.
 This is why it is best to include them in your insurance once they get their driver’s license and they live with you.
 This way, they have full coverage every time they use your car.
 This may result in higher premiums, but it is worth it just for the peace of mind.
 To include them in your insurance, simply tell your insurance broker about your child.
 The insurance broker can make the adjustments from there.